sebastienvivier/CopepodBiomass/Data/README.txt

 ###___Description of the  ICWs_evaluation_and_correction.ipynb

+Input Data:
-CarbonMass_Atlanteco.csv: Mean, Min, Max ICWs of AtlantECO for each Copepod Species
+CarbonMass_Atlanteco.csv #Mean, Min, Max ICWs of AtlantECO for each Copepod Species

+Output Data:
+'Abundance_IM_final.csv' #Final abundance data used to evaluate AtlantECO ICWs and to improve these ICWs with inverse model (ind/m^3)
+'Biomass_IM_final.csv' #Final total biomass data used to evaluate AtlantECO ICWs and to improve these ICWs with inverse model (mg C/m^3)

 1)First Step:  Construction of the final datasets used to evaluate and improve (inverse model) the ICWs of AtlantECO: 'COPEPOD80_BIOMASS'= final Total biomass matrix and 'COPEPOD80_df_clean'= final abundance matrix: 'Abundance_IM_final.csv', 'Biomass_IM_final.csv'